hansemro/kc1-linux/README.md

 ### 2. (Testing and) Installing U-Boot

 Good practice: Use `omap4boot/usbboot` utility to test bootloader images without flashing.
-This is merely a safety measure to prevent potential bricking the device.
+This is merely a safety measure to prevent bricking your device.

 In fastboot mode, flash u-boot bootloader: `$ fastboot flash bootloader u-boot.bin`

 ### 3. Installing TWRP recovery (and backuping data)

-TWRP provides a useful set of linux tools for creating backups or installing images.
+TWRP provides a useful set of tools for creating backups or installing images.
 However, we will be using TWRP frequently for transfering data between the build machine and the tablet.

 Download twrp for the Kindle Fire (Otter) [here](https://twrp.me/amazon/amazonkindlefire.html).